epfml/OptML_course/README.md

 - [Playlist of 2022 videos (EPFL internal)](https://tube.switch.ch/switchcast/epfl.ch/series/4fab28ac-1c8f-4632-8d01-e128746b7a1d)
 - [Playlist of 2023 videos (EPFL internal)](https://mediaspace.epfl.ch/channel/CS-439+Optimization+for+machine+learning/31980)
 ### Exercises:
 The [weekly exercises](../../tree/master/labs/) consist of a mix of theoretical and practical `Python` exercises for the corresponding topic each week (starting week 2).
-Solutions to theory exercises are available [here](../../tree/master/lecture_notes), and for practicals in the lab folder.
+Solutions to exercises are available in the lab folder.

 ### Project:
 A `mini-project` will focus on the practical implementation: Here we encourage students to investigate the real-world performance of one of the studied optimization algorithms or variants, helping to provide solid empirical evidence for some behaviour aspects on a real machine-learning task.
 The project is mandatory and done in groups of 3 students.
 It will count 30% to the final grade.
 Project reports (3 page PDF) are due June 16th.
 Here is a [detailed project description](../../raw/master/labs/mini-project/miniproject_description.pdf).